divyamsinha/Coughing-Sound-Detection/README.md

 # Coughing Sound Detection

-* The project is about learning the faces of cartoons and generating similar images from it.
-* It involves the use of DCGANs technique
-* A generator is used to generate fake image and discriminator is used to classify between real and fake images .
-* Both generator and discriminator are trained simultaneously
+* The project is based on detecting real-time coughing sound .
+* Coughing sound and noise data are combined to yield a dateset of Coughing sound.
+* By extracting mfccs features, training a binary classifier Coughing Sound was detected